MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/mvexpandoperator.md

 Expands multi-value array or property bag.

-`mv-expand` is applied on a [dynamic](./scalar-data-types/dynamic.md)-typed array column so that each value in the collection gets a separate row.
+`mv-expand` is applied on a [dynamic](./scalar-data-types/dynamic.md)-typed array or property bag column so that each value in the collection gets a separate row.
 All the other columns in an expanded row are duplicated.

 **Syntax**